venam/blog/_posts/2015-09-25-group-work.markdown

 Everyone wants their own grain of salt in the process.

-For this reason, fixing an agenda, with easy tasks relieve the team of a burden.
+For this reason, fixing an agenda, with easy tasks relieves the burden.
 It boosts the project success.

 By embracing a bottom up approach, using dichotomy to split hard problems into multiple simple ones, the achievement is almost certain.

-If the requirements and goals are fixed straight from the beginning there's no reasons to divert from them at any moment in the execution.
+If the requirements and goals are fixed from the start there's no reasons to divert from them at any moment in the execution.

 This is project management at its best.
-I won't discuss it here because the purpose of this article is not to teach how to manage a team.
-I'm not the next corporate manager person, on the contrary, I dislike corporate environments.

 We chose to work on the matter of sea shore and water pollution of the Lebanese region.

 Our research was extensive.
-We used to gather large amount of information and regroup every weekends to summarize.
+We gathered a large amount of information and regrouped every weekends to summarize.

-We came up with the whole water cycle and auto-cleaning process of the sea of the Lebanese shore in deep details.
+We came up with the whole water cycle and auto-cleaning process of the sea of the Lebanese shore.

 We even had interviews with different persons.
 The water quality researcher, the maritime researcher, the environmentalists, the sailors,